jackjliew/ai-openscale/getting-started.md

 The automated setup tour is designed to work with the least possible user interaction.
 It automatically makes the following decisions for you:

-- If you have multiple {{site.data.keyword.pm_full}} instances set up, the install process runs and API call to list the instances and chooses whichever {{site.data.keyword.pm_short}} instance appears first in the resulting list.
+- If you have multiple {{site.data.keyword.pm_full}} instances set up, the install process runs an API call to list the instances and chooses whichever {{site.data.keyword.pm_short}} instance appears first in the resulting list.
 - To create a new lite version {{site.data.keyword.pm_full}}, {{site.data.keyword.aios_short}} installer uses the default resource group for your {{site.data.keyword.Bluemix}} account.

 ### Provision a {{site.data.keyword.aios_short}} service